awsdocs/aws-systems-manager-user-guide/doc_source/automation-aws-enablecloudtrail.md

   Type: String

-  Description: \(Required\) Name of the Amazon S3 bucket designated for publishing log files\.
+  Description: \(Required\) Name of the S3 bucket designated for publishing log files\.
 **Note**
 The S3 bucket must exist and the bucket policy must grant CloudTrail permission to write to it\.
 For information, see [Amazon S3 Bucket Policy for CloudTrail](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/create-s3-bucket-policy-for-cloudtrail.html)\.
 + TrailName